99% of small businesswomen say they don't get enough support from the federal government

 The new survey data also reveals that current programs and services offered to women-owned businesses are not meeting their needs.

-Goldman Sachs highlights how, since it was authorized in 1994, the federal contract program for women-owned small businesses, created to help level the playing field for women, and that pledged to award at least 5 % of all federal contracting dollars to these companies each year, has only been met twice.
+Goldman Sachs highlighted how, since it was authorized in 1994, the federal contract program for women-owned small businesses — created to help level the playing field for women, and pledged to award at least 5% of all federal contracting dollars to women-owned companies every year — the pledge has only been met twice.

 “As we celebrate Women’s History Month, there’s no better time to shine a light on the unique challenges faced by female small business owners and the many ways we can continue to grow our businesses.
 A good place to start is by ensuring the programs offered by the federal government are accessible and working,” added Bennett.